macs30112-winter25/final-project-chick-fil-a/README.md

 - Baihui Wang
 - Anqi Wei
 ## Data
 - https://github.com/topics/ai: Data on repositories tagged with "AI," sorted by the number of stars, and public user profile information, including location fields.
-Preliminary tests confirm the availability of sufficient repository and user data for analysis.
 - https://nces.ed.gov/ipeds/use-the-data#SearchExistingData: Data on the number and locations of higher education institutions in the U.S.
 - https://www.bea.gov/; https://www.census.gov/: Data on GDP, population, and other macroeconomic indicators for U.S. cities and states.
 - https://aiindex.stanford.edu/report/: Supplementary insights on AI research trends and regional disparities.